InfinianoGroup/Infiniano/README.txt

               mouse to hear it play.
             - To stop the current song from playing, select the red "stop button" in the middle of the window.
- Instructions - Selecting this "Instructions" button will bring you to a
+ Instructions - Selecting this "Instructions" button will bring you to an
-                placeholder page.
-This is intended to graphically display the information available in this section of the README, but has been excluded in version 1.0 to avoid redundancy.
+                instructions page which contains a condensed version of this section of the README file.

 -------------------------------------------------------------------------------

 3. Known Issues in 1.0 & Intended Fixes